NWC Banner

 • In 2018, the NWC board decided to add "Foundation" to its corporate name, becoming the Northwest Chess Foundation.
 We will completely update the website once this name is officially registered with the State of Washington and the IRS.
 This does not affect the name of the magazine - it's still Northwest Chess!

-Important notes: Beginning with the January 2022 issue of Northwest Chess, all extra copies are received and handled by Josh Sinanan.
+Important note: All extra copies of Northwest Chess are received and handled by Josh Sinanan.
 If you would like to request an extra copy or didn't receive your copy in the mail, please contact Josh, joshsinanan@gmail.com.
 Eric Holcomb is no longer the Business Manager.
 Please mail all checks and other written items to the Orlov Chess Academy address at the top of this page.

 See old news previously appearing on this page.